ChrisRoyse/Decentralize-The-Internet/README.md

 # Decentralized AI Knowledge Graph

+## This Is The Largest Knowledge Graph In Existence.

 A quantum-accelerated distributed system for building and maintaining knowledge graphs using advanced AI/LLM agents.
 The system autonomously crawls, processes, and synthesizes web content into a coherent knowledge graph with built-in truth maintenance and conflict resolution.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)